Don’t Take These Minerals Together! A List of Minerals Competing for Absorption Sites

 Lithium and magnesium may compete for transport mechanisms in the gut.
 High magnesium intake can reduce the absorption of lithium, and iodine, which is essential to consider in patients undergoing lithium therapy.

-Molybdenum can interfere with copper absorption by forming insoluble complexes in the gut.
-High molybdenum levels can lead to copper deficiency, as it affects the bioavailability of copper.
-Those taking molybdenum for detoxification should also take copper.
+Molybdenum can interfere with copper absorption and has been used to detoxify excess copper.
+Too high molybdenum levels over time can lead to copper deficiency, as it affects the bioavailability of copper.
+Those taking molybdenum for detoxification may also need to take small amounts of copper and zinc.

 Iron and zinc compete for similar transport proteins in the intestines.
 High doses of iron can inhibit zinc absorption, which is particularly concerning for individuals with zinc deficiencies or elevated iron supplementation requirements.